Hydra9268/ZGESO/README.md

 <img src="https://i.imgur.com/pAyDGDJ.png">

-A Public Domain ESO Leveling Guide produced by Zygor Guides
+A Public Domain ESO Leveling Guide produced by Zygor Guides, updated by the community (well, mostly Hydra9268/alterego9268).

 <img src="https://i.imgur.com/0tWEyU4.png" alt="At the moment, this project is work-in-progress.
 It is not ready for complete.">